JuliaDynamics/Agents.jl/docs/src/devdocs.md

 ### Heatmap handling

 Heatmaps are extracted and plotted automatically, but your space may require some special handling for that.
-For example `ContinuousSpace` needs to map the finite heatmap matrix over the continuous space.
+For example `ContinuousSpace` needs to extract a finite heatmap matrix from the continuous space.
 If you require such handling, extend:

 ```@docs
 Agents.abmheatmap!
+Agents.abmplot_heatarray
 ```

 ## Designing a new Pathfinder Cost Metric